 • South Lake Tahoe's 150 psf snow loads, VHFHSZ designation, and TRPA permitting make builder selection more consequential than in most California markets

-What Is an ICF Home Builder?
+What Is a CMU, Poured Concrete, or ICCF Home Builder?

 • Reinforcement placement meeting HUD prescriptive minimums (2,500 psi concrete compressive strength; 3,000 psi for Seismic Design Categories D1/D2)

-• Controlled pour management to prevent blowouts from improper concrete placement rates
+• Controlled pour management to prevent blowouts from improper concrete placement rates (poured concrete and ICCF) or improper grout consolidation (CMU)

 • Pre-pour coordination for electrical chases, plumbing penetrations, and window/door bucks — errors at this stage are permanent